ehealthinnovation/techtest-ios/README.md

 1. Downloads the 10 most recently updated patients from the test server.
   * Just as a note, patient objects are complicated...ignore all the fields you do not need when you pull the data from the server.
 Don't create a tonne of POJOs to cover every field when you download the patient object.
-2. Displays a list of these patients to the user, with Name.
+2. Displays a list of these patients to the user, by name.
-3. Allows the user to do the following to a patient object:
-  * View the family name, gender, and birthday of each patient if they want.
+3. Allows the user to view the family name, gender, and birthday of a specific patient if they want.
-  * Update the family name, gender, or birthday of each patient, and update the patient on the FHIR test server with the new information.
-4. Refresh the list and fetch the new latest 10 patients.
-5. Change the order of patients displayed, based on birthday, or name (alphabetical).
-6. Upload the project to a public GitHub repository so we can clone and look at what you've done.
+4. Upload the project to a public GitHub repository so we can clone and look at what you've done.

-##### Bonus points for:

-1. Being able to adjust the number of patients that are downloaded at one time.
-2. Storing the patient data locally.
-(In whatever persistence tool you want)
-3. Implementing other CRUD operations with the test server.

 ## What are we looking for?